Skip to main content

 Oracle|Oceanbase Oracle

-(optional when is CSV or EXCEL):
+Column Setting (optional when Import Type is CSV or EXCEL):

-• : This option allows you to select which column(s) in the data file to import into the target table, supporting multiple selections.
+• Columns: This option allows you to select which column(s) in the data file to import into the target table, supporting multiple selections.
 When selecting multiple columns, the system will import according to the order of the column names chosen by the user.
 This feature is suitable for situations where the column names in the data file and the target table are inconsistent or the number of columns is different.

-(optional when is CSV or EXCEL):
+Column Setting (optional when Import Type is CSV or EXCEL):

-• : This option allows you to select which column(s) in the data file to import into the target table, supporting multiple selections.
+• Columns: This option allows you to select which column(s) in the data file to import into the target table, supporting multiple selections.
 When selecting multiple columns, the system will import according to the order of the column names chosen by the user.
 This feature is suitable for situations where the column names in the data file and the target table are inconsistent or the number of columns is different.

 • Click the refresh icon in the upper right corner of the page to refresh the task status.

-• Click in the upper right corner of the page to directly withdraw the task or edit the task and submit it again.
+• Click Withdraw in the upper right corner of the page to directly withdraw the task or edit the task and submit it again.

-• Click in the upper right corner of the page to copy a new task with the same configuration.
+• Click Duplicate in the upper right corner of the page to copy a new task with the same configuration.

 tip